Code-Institute-Submissions/P4-Sports-Expert/README.md

 - Acceptance criteria 3: What users see on the home page differs depending on if they are logged in or out

-- Accpetance criteria 4: Users are shown a list of most recent blogs on page
+- Acceptance criteria 4: Users are shown a list of most recent blogs on page

-This epic centred around the site home page and made sure user athentication was set up correctly
+This epic centred around the site home page and made sure user authentication was set up correctly

 #### **EPIC: User profile [#Milestone 4](https://github.com/seanj06/P4-Sports-Expert/milestone/10)**

-This Epic had 3 acceptance criterias
+This Epic had 3 acceptance criteria

 - Acceptance criteria 1: Users are able to go to profile section from home page